 The National Institute of Mental Health (NIMH) has published guidelines on treating depression in both men and women.
 Different types of therapy may be more suitable for your situation.
 It is important to find a mental health professional who can diagnose and treat depression in the right way.

 Medication can be extremely helpful to treat many cases of depression symptoms.
 However, the use of anti-depressants should be carefully considered and other treatment options such as talk therapy, diet changes, and an exercise routine should be included as viable courses of treatment.
-If an underlying medical condition is the cause, this too must be properly diagnosed by a medical doctor.
+If an underlying medical condition is a cause, this too must be properly diagnosed by a medical doctor.
 The NIMH website lists different types of treatments and includes information on how to choose the right treatment for your needs.

 Symptoms of depression include loss of interest in almost everything.
 You may also be depressed or irritable.
 You may feel sad or lonely.
 There is nothing wrong with feeling sad or lonely.
 It is normal.
 You will feel low from time to time.
 However, if you have depression, you will have more difficulty coping with these feelings.
 It is essential to seek treatment as soon as you can.
 You can overcome this condition by getting the right treatment.